pkp/pkp-docs/translating-guide/en/3-3-coders.md

 -   If content is not specific to a single application, put it in the PKP library.
 -   Try to group by logical entity.
-For example, a locale file called "submission.xml" dealing with content about submissions is probably more useful a distinction than a locale file called "author.xml" dealing with authorship and author workflow, because any page displaying information about a submission will likely include authorship information but will not necessarily care about the
+For example, a locale file called "submission.po" dealing with content about submissions is probably more useful a distinction than a locale file called "author.po" dealing with authorship and author workflow, because any page displaying information about a submission will likely include authorship information but will not necessarily care about the